-- In children there may be malnutrition and failure to thrive but this is uncommon.
+- In children there may be malnutrition and faltering growth but this is uncommon.

 - In adults there is usually nothing to find or perhaps a little bloating and discomfort during an attack.

-A trial of a two-week period of a strict lactose-free diet, with careful attention to food labels, should be tried.
+Start a trial of a two-week period of a strict lactose-free diet, with careful attention to food labels.
 If symptoms resolve but recur on re-introduction of lactose-containing foods, the diagnosis can be made.

-- Breath hydrogen test - if carbohydrate is unabsorbed in the gut, it is fermented by bacteria in the large intestine and hydrogen gas is produced, absorbed into the blood and excreted by the lungs.
+- Hydrogen breath test - if carbohydrate is unabsorbed in the gut, it is fermented by bacteria in the large intestine.
+This leads to the production of hydrogen gas, which is absorbed into the blood and excreted by the lungs.
 Thus, carbohydrate malabsorption can be determined by measuring the exhaled hydrogen concentration after a carbohydrate load.
 Normally, the fermenting bacteria are confined to the large intestine but, when bacterial overgrowth in the small intestine occurs, upper small bowel fermentation of ingested lactose occurs and causes an early rise in the exhaled hydrogen concentration.
 There will still be a later rise in exhaled hydrogen during large bowel fermentation.
-Antibiotics may produce false negative results.
-For diagnosis of lactose intolerance, 0.5-1.0 g/kg to a maximum of 12-25 g of lactose is given and an increase greater than 20 ppm of hydrogen is diagnostic.
+Antibiotic use may produce false negative results.
+To diagnose lactose intolerance, oral lactose is given after overnight fasting and an increase greater than 20 parts per million (ppm) of hydrogen is diagnostic.